jnyfah/jnyfah.github.io/_posts/phanes.md

 ---
-title: 'Phanes'
+title: 'Phanes: (Part 1 — The DFS)'
-excerpt: 'I was bored, had just finished Advent of Code, and needed an excuse to use C++23 modules.
-What started as a tiny project turned into a deep dive through DFS, thread pools, work-stealing, and lock-free data structures.'
+excerpt: 'I was bored, and needed an excuse to use C++23'
 coverImage: '/assets/blog/preset.jpeg'
 date: '2026-04-04T11:37:01.491Z'
 author: